Creamy, rich and super tasty Korma without all that ghee and cream business.

 Usually, food served in Yoga retreats is rather amazing and very healthy, normally adhereing to the ayurvedic methods of food preparation.
 Most food made are what is called sattvic in nature, meaning that they do not stimulate the body or mind and posses only good energy, are clean and pure and enhance the power of the body and mind.
 The cooks in Yoga centres and the like have alot of responsibility, normally dealing with many special dietary requirements, this normally makes them very well versed in all things nutrition and always cooking to a tight budget, getting the maximum flavour and texture from the produce available.
 I have only had amazing food in yoga retreats, always with the added bonus of it being nourishing to the body and mind.
 Jane cooked this dish to recreate that positive atmosphere in the Beach House and it worked a treat.

-This is an unusual curry and tastes like no other, a great dish for adding a new spectrum of flavours to the table and I imagine would be especially good when eaten with other curries in a feast-style environment.
-This korma would add an awesome sweet coconut kick to the table.
+This is an unusual curry, a great dish for adding a new spectrum of flavours to the table and I imagine would be especially good when eaten with other curries, feast-style!

-I ate quite a few sweet curries in India, but they are normally not my favourites, Jane toned the honey side of things down here but you may like it sweeter.
+I ate quite a few sweet curries in India, especially in the Gujarat region, but they are normally not my favourites, Jane toned that side of things down here but you may like it sweeter.
 Jane has a pronounced sweet tooth and found it sweet enough, so make of that what you will.

 Due to having such a corker of a night we forgot to take pictures of the food so these are actually of the leftovers.
 We ate the dish with roast garlic flatbreads and cumin raita, but here I’ve served the Korma on a bed of spinach, a lot lighter and healthier for a Monday evening bite.